 Is your hotel on Twitter yet?
-Twitter is a great way for hotels to engage with guests and to build their Social Search Optimization (SSO).
-Just as your website may be the first impression of your hotel for a potential guest, the same holds true for social media networks.
+Twitter is an excellent way for hotels to engage with guests and to build their Social Search Optimization (SSO).
+Just as your website may be the first impression of your hotel for a potential guest, the same holds for social media networks.
 When planning for a trip, guests spend a considerable amount of time researching online.
 Through all the browsing, a guest could first come across your hotel on a social media site.
-When it comes to Twitter, be sure that your hotel’s profile is completely filled out in a professional manner.
+When it comes to Twitter, be sure that your hotel’s profile is filled out professionally.
 This includes having a description that accurately describes your hotel, listing your website, and having professional photos or graphics used for your profile, cover, and background photo.
-In addition to being able to connect with guests directly, Twitter also allows hotels to share news about the property, local events, and great photos of the hotel and nearby area!
+In addition to being able to connect with guests directly, Twitter also allows hotels to share news about the property, local events, and great pictures of the hotel and nearby area!

-In March 2014, Twitter introduced a new feature that allows iPhone users to post up to four photos in a single tweet.
-Users are able to share more about an experience through photos all at once instead of through multiple tweets.
-In addition to the four photos feature, users can tag up to 10 accounts on the photos without wasting any of the precious 140 characters.
-Here’s how hotels can use Twitter’s new photo and tagging feature:
+Twitter introduced a new feature that allows users to post up to four photos in a single tweet.
+Users can share more about an experience through photos all at once instead of through multiple tweets.
+In addition to the four photos feature, users can tag up to 10 accounts on the images without wasting any of the precious 140 characters.
+Here’s how hotels can use Twitter’s new photo and tagging feature.

 1. Showcase your property!

 Instead of tweeting one single picture of your property at a time, showcase a small collection all at once.
-This will give potential guests on Twitter a better idea about your hotel without making them search for more pictures.
-For example, if you compose a tweet about the rooms at your hotel, you can upload four professional photos showing different angles, giving the guest the full experience of the room.
+This will give potential guests on Twitter, a better idea about your hotel without making them search for more pictures.
+For example, if you compose a tweet about the rooms at your hotel, you can upload four professional photos.
+They would be showing different angles, giving the guest the full experience of the place.

 2. Capture the local area with pictures